 Don't be fooled by the cute package that this Oink Games title comes in.
 Behind the sweet graphics, a nerve-wracking, real-time game lies in wait.

 In Nine Tiles Panic, players are given (unsurprisingly) nine tiles.
 These are double-sided and depict straight or curved roads, in addition to aliens, agents, dogs, civilians and more.
 The aim is to place these tiles in a 3x3 layout whilst ensuring no road ends in the middle of the board.
 You're also tasked with meeting three random objectives.
-These can include longest road, most aliens chased by an agent, most dogs, etc.
+These can include the longest road, most aliens chased by an agent, most dogs, etc.

-Ties in this game, which are common, are broken by speed of completion.
+Ties in this game, which are common, are broken by the speed of completion.
 Everyone plays simultaneously, so it's a scramble to the finish line.
 Once the first player is done, a sand timer determines whether or not you're staying in the round.
 Panic too much and put forth an illegal layout (roads ending in the middle of the map), you get nothing.
 Real-time games almost feel like cheating for this article, but this still won't be the last one you'll be seeing.

 2. Captain Sonar